 Although it may feel like the worst of the downturn are behind you, it still pays to be frugal during the festive season.
 Whether through making a few cutbacks in your household budget or being creative in your gift purchases, it is possible to cut your spending without cutting back on Christmas cheer.
 So Scrooge, please step aside; here’s a quick rundown.

-Save Money on Gifts
+1. Save Money on Gifts

 One effective way to cut back on expenses is to offer gift cards or store coupons for family members.
-Not only will this enable you to spend a fixed amount and budget appropriately, it can also help ease the temptation they might have to spend too much during the post-Christmas sales period.
+Not only will this enable you to spend a fixed amount and budget appropriately, but it can also help ease the temptation they might have to spend too much during the post-Christmas sales period.
 Many major retailers still offer vouchers and so it is worth trying.

-Draw Up a Christmas Budget
+2. Draw Up a Christmas Budget

-In addition, it is advisable to plan ahead for the festive Season.
+In addition, it is advisable to plan ahead for the festive season.
 If you are really serious about saving money this year why not draw up a list of all of the items on which you usually spend money.
 This should be comprehensive and include such things as decorations, groceries, and travel.

-Reduce Costs Item by Item
+3. Reduce Costs Item by Item

 Next, commit to reducing the cost of each item – if you plan ahead you can be less tempted to splurge or overspend when the tasks pile up.
 It can also be a good idea to share your budget with family members so that you can be sure that they can also know the budget for each item.

 By following these few steps you may be pleasantly surprised when the festive season is over and you look over your accounts.
-By effective planning and budgeting, it is possible to avoid the spending guilt and eliminate needless expenditure.
-You can have confidence to enter the New Year with a spring in your step and a load off your mind.
+By effective planning and budgeting, it is possible to avoid spending guilt and eliminate needless expenditure.
+You can have the confidence to enter the New Year with a spring in your step and a load off your mind.